sizebay/frontend-challenge/README.md

 ## Technologies

-1. React + Vite
+1. React + Vite (Versão 18)
 2. Styled Components
 3. lottie react
+4. Node (minimum version 18)

+## What is this app ?

-- This project is a simple to-do list where you can add tasks, delete tasks, and track the percentage of tasks completed.
+- This is a simple to-do list
+- You add tasks and as they are completed the progression bar changes
+- When all tasks are done has a conffetti animation

+## Future Issues

+- Persists data
+- Put a done task to pending